 The University also collects information about your engagement with your course and our services, including attendance at timetabled teaching and learning sessions and your use of IT and learning resources.
 We may match these with information about your personal circumstances in order to personalise your academic experience, improve your learning outcomes and target appropriate support.

-Additional personal data may be collected by faculties for specific course requirements and by services that you choose to access.
-Additional information about how this data is used will be provided by the faculty or service in question.
+Additional personal data may be collected by colleges for specific course requirements and by services that you choose to access.
+Additional information about how this data is used will be provided by the college or service in question.

 c) Financial information